 External Ids for DKC1 Gene

 This gene functions in two distinct complexes.
 It plays an active role in telomerase stabilization and maintenance, as well as recognition of snoRNAs containing H/ACA sequences which provides stability during biogenesis and assembly into H/ACA small nucleolar RNA ribonucleoproteins (snoRNPs).
 This gene is highly conserved and widely expressed, and may play additional roles in nucleo-cytoplasmic shuttling, DNA damage response, and cell adhesion.
 Mutations have been associated with X-linked dyskeratosis congenita.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2014]

 GeneCards Summary for DKC1 Gene

 DKC1 (Dyskerin Pseudouridine Synthase 1) is a Protein Coding gene.
-Diseases associated with DKC1 include Dyskeratosis Congenita, X-Linked and Dyskeratosis Congenita.
-Among its related pathways are Cell Cycle, Mitotic and Telomere C-strand (Lagging Strand) Synthesis.
+Diseases associated with DKC1 include Dyskeratosis Congenita, X-Linked and Hoyeraal Hreidarsson Syndrome.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and rRNA processing in the nucleus and cytosol.
 Gene Ontology (GO) annotations related to this gene include pseudouridine synthase activity.

-Isoform 3: Promotes cell to cell and cell to substratum adhesion, increases the cell proliferation rate and leads to cytokeratin hyper-expression (when overexpressed in HeLa cells).
+[Isoform 3]: Promotes cell to cell and cell to substratum adhesion, increases the cell proliferation rate and leads to cytokeratin hyper-expression.